 Custom scan: If you have a doubt regarding malware on a particular location in your PC, you can use this specific option to trace out viruses.

 Note: In addition, you can also perform this scan by simply right clicking on a particular folder, drive or file.
 From the context menu, just select the option “Scan with Windows Defender”.

 Windows Defender Offline Scan: Some malware is rigid and difficult to remove.
-A certain anti-malware program cannot remove them from Windows 10; however, you can offline scan the system to deal with it later.
+A certain anti-malware program cannot remove them from Windows 10 and 11; however, you can offline scan the system to deal with it later.
 To use this tool, you have to close all applications which are active in the system.

 Note: The system will restart and boot as “Windows Defender Antivirus” environment during the offline scan mode.
 If the system has an active internet while this process, the latest update of this app will be installed on the system along with the scanning process.
 If it finds out any malware during the scan, it will eventually eradicate or block the same all by itself.